Did Ernest Hemingway ever advise, write drunk, edit sober? Probably not, but it has become one of the most popular fixed expressions for new writers.

-It can mean that to be drunk on or with something you are so excited by a feeling that you behave strangely, unusually or at least differently to how you would normally.
-You can be drunk on things like love, power, passion or hope.
+It can mean that to be drunk on or with something.
+You are so excited by a feeling that you behave strangely, unusually, or at least differently from how you would normally.

 Taking these interpretations of what drunk implies in the phrase, you can then start to relate it to a sense that it is suggesting creativity by being drunk on writing.

-In a practical sense for writers today, writing drunk might mean turning off your wi-fi, social media or any other online distraction.
-Yes, turn off Grammarly or any other writing checker you use.
+In a practical sense for writers today, writing drunk might mean turning off your wi-fi, social media, or any other online distraction.
+Yes, you should turn off the writing checker you use.